krlmlr/union-merge-demo/README.md

   the `union` merge driver by adding a corresponding entry to `.gitattributes`

 - [`demo_hub.sh`](demo_hub.sh) interacts with GitHub (requires
-  [`hub`](http://hub.github.com/)) and opens two pull requests in a new repo named `demo_hub`
+  [`hub`](http://hub.github.com/)) and opens and merges two pull requests in a new repo named `demo_hub`

 The first example fails by leaving a merge conflict to be resolved by the user.
 The second example succeeds: The `NEWS` file contains two new entries from the branches merged back to `master`.
-Unfortunately, GitHub does not seem to support per-file merge drivers:
-In the third example, after manually merging the first pull request (say, `a`), the second pull request cannot be merged using the GitHub web page.
+In the third example, GitHub pull requests are merged via `hub merge PULLREQ_URL`.
-However, the changes from `master` can now be merged via command line back to `b`, and the merge happens without conflicts.
+This also works without conflicts, in contrast to the "Merge" button on GitHub which will be disabled when trying to merge the second pull request.